librespot-org/librespot/README.md

 ## Building
 Rust 1.15.0 or later is required to build librespot.

+**If you are building librespot on macOS, the homebrew provided rust may fail due to the way in which homebrew installs rust.
+In this case, uninstall the homebrew version of rust and use [rustup](https://www.rustup.rs/), and librespot should then build.**

 It also requires a C, with portaudio.

 On debian / ubuntu, the following command will install these dependencies :